superhelten/superhelten/README.md

 - **Speaker**: Gave talks at conferences on topics like ethical hacking and secure communication

 ---

+### 🌱 Professional Endorsements

+- **"An innovator in the tech space."** - Marc Andreessen, Co-founder of Andreessen Horowitz
+- **"A future tech leader to look out for."** - Elon Musk

+---

 ### 📞 Contact & Social